holoviz/panel/doc/tutorials/index.md

 These tutorials are for you that is just starting to discover Panel.

 Through practical activities I will help you build your skills and knowledge.
-This will enable us to build a chat bot, a static report, a todo app, a dashboard and a streaming application together.
+This will enable us to build a chat bot, a static report, a todo app, a dashboard and a streaming application.

 ::::{grid} 1 2 2 3
 :gutter: 1 1 1 2

-:::{grid-item-card} {octicon}`browser;2.5em;sd-mr-1` Serve Apps
+:::{grid-item-card} {octicon}`browser;2.5em;sd-mr-1` Build your first App
 :link: beginner/serve
 :link-type: doc

-Learn how to serve apps from a single Python script, Notebook or Markdown document.
+Learn how to build and serve a *Hello World* app from a Python script, Notebook or Markdown document.
 :::

 :::{grid-item-card} {octicon}`dependabot;2.5em;sd-mr-1` Build a Chat Bot
 :link: beginner/build_chatbot
 :link-type: doc

-Learn how to build a simple *chat bot*.
+Learn how to build a streaming *chat bot* that can scale to many users.
 :::

 :::{grid-item-card} {octicon}`note;2.5em;sd-mr-1` Develop in a Notebook